2019 Pittsburgh Steelers season: Week 13: vs. Cleveland Browns

 After another tough win on the road, the Steelers went home for Round 2 against the Browns.
-They were considered the underdogs at home against their long time division rivals for the first time since 1989.
 In the first quarter, the Browns scored when Austin Seibert kicked a 31-yard field goal to make it 3–0 for the only score.
 They made it 10–0 in the second quarter when Baker Mayfield found Kareem Hunt on a 15-yard pass.
 The Steelers, however managed to tie the game up before halftime starting with Chris Boswell's 39-yard field goal to make it 10–3 followed by Devlin Hodges finding James Washington on a 30-yard pass to make it 10–10.
 In the third quarter, the Steelers took the lead when Benny Snell Jr. ran for a 1-yard touchdown to make it 17–10.
 In the fourth quarter, the Steelers moved further ahead when Boswell kicked a 29-yard field goal to make it 20–10.
 Seibert got the Browns within a touchdown when he kicked a 34-yard field goal to make it 20–13.
 Getting the ball back later on in the quarter, the Browns had an opportunity to drive down the field and tie the game up.
 However, Steelers CB and former Brown Joe Haden came up with the game-winning interception sealing the game for the Steelers.

 With the win, the Steelers improved to 7–5.